Tips for solving common summer beauty problems

-Summer is all about sweating.
-For maximum protection against wetness and pit stains, use a deodorant and antiperspirant combo.
-If that doesn't help, then try a clinical-strength antiperspirant.
-Apply it at night right before bed -- the active salts will dissolve and plug sweat glands.
+It’s common to sweat frequently during summer.
+Use a deodorant and antiperspirant combo for maximum protection against wetness and pit stains.
+If that doesn’t help, then try a clinical-strength antiperspirant.
+Apply it at night right before bed — the active salts will dissolve and plug sweat glands.

-Sunburns can happen easily -- even if you've applied sunscreen.
+Sunburns can happen quickly — even if you’ve applied sunscreen.
 If you sustain a sunburn, immediately apply aloe vera to expel heat and lessen thermal injury.
-Then take ibuprofen to reduce inflammation.
-Be sure to apply moisturizer to the affected area during the peeling process.
+And be sure to apply moisturizer to the affected area during the peeling process.

 4. Breakouts and shine

-During the warmer months, oil glands work harder, leading to more oil and grease.
+During the warmer months, oil glands work harder, producing more oil and grease.
 To reduce shine, look for skincare products that contain oil-absorbing ingredients, like sulfur.
-Also, switch to a salicylic acid-based wash to treat acne.
+Also, switch to a salicylic acid-based body wash to treat acne.
 Additionally, you should exfoliate consistently to slough off dead skin cells and deep clean pores.

 5. Makeup that melts

-When it's hot and humid all day, makeup can easily melt off your face.
+When it’s hot and humid all day, makeup can easily melt off your face.
 Look for waterproof and water-resistant cosmetics.
 Always remove makeup before bed to prevent blocked pores.
 You should ensure that every last trace of makeup is removed.
-For waterproof mascaras, use oil-based makeup removers and follow up with a cleanser.
+For waterproof mascaras, use a makeup remover designed for waterproof eye makeup and follow up with a gentle cleanser.

-Summer is all about swimming, but constantly hanging out in a pool can cause chlorine damaged hair.
-To keep your strands healthy, rinse with cool water before jumping into a pool; it'll seal the cuticle.
-Then apply a leave-in conditioner to help protect against chlorine build up.
-You should also use a clarifying shampoo once a week to remove mineral deposits and then follow up with a protein-rich mask to lock in moisture.
+Summer is all about swimming, but constantly hanging out in a pool can cause chlorine-damaged hair.
+To keep your strands healthy, rinse with cool water before jumping into a pool; it’ll seal the cuticle.
+Then apply a leave-in conditioner to help protect against chlorine buildup.
+You should also use a clarifying shampoo once a week to remove mineral deposits and follow up with a protein-rich mask to lock in moisture.

 7. Sun damaged skin

 Even if you religiously apply SPF to your face before going outside every day, you can still end up with sunspots.
-To prevent sun damaged skin, add an antioxidant serum under your moisturizer during the day to help fight free radical damage.
-Then, at night, apply a moisturizer that contains vitamin A to help increase collagen production.
+To prevent sun-damaged skin, add an antioxidant serum under your moisturizer during the day to help fight free radical damage.
+Then, apply a moisturizer or serum containing peptides that increase collagen production at night.

 Gorgeous and carefree

-Look and feel smoking hot this summer by conquering all your beauty woes with the above simple hacks.
+Look and feel your best this summer by conquering all your beauty woes with the simple hacks above.
 Remember to wear waterproof and lightweight makeup, apply SPF before going outside, and prep your hair with the right hair care products.
-Here's to a carefree summer!
+Here’s to a carefree summer!